mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

 >[!NOTE]
 >
->SMS channel is currently only available for a set of organizations (Limited Availability).
+>The SMS channel is currently only available for a set of organizations (Limited Availability).
 For more information, contact your Adobe representative.

 ## Create new API credential {#create-api}